 The upper trapezius muscles are responsible for elevating the shoulders and rotating the neck.
 In rounded shoulder posture, the upper trapezius and neck muscles largely support the arm's weight, increasing muscular strain on the neck and shoulder.
 In dentistry, trapezius myalgia is caused by static, prolonged elevation of the shoulders, mental stress, infrequent breaks, and poor head posture.

-Don't position the patient too high.uses the operator to assume one of two postures — working with the shoulders elevated (which leads to trapezius myalgia), or shoulder abduction (which leads to rotator cuff impingement).
+Don't position the patient too high.
+The operator assumes one of two postures—working with the shoulders elevated (which leads to trapezius myalgia), or shoulder abduction (which leads to rotator cuff impingement).
 Additionally, working with the shoulders on a tilted axis or with the head turned to one side or tilted forward can lead to worsening symptoms in these muscles.
 Position the patient so the oral cavity is at elbow level or 4 cm above elbow level.
 When the patient is higher than this, arm abduction or shoulder elevation typically occurs, especially when working between the 8 o'clock and 11 o'clock positions.
 Operators with short torsos or long upper arms find that when they position their knees under the patient head or backrest, the combined thickness of the patient chair and patient's head causes them to elevate their shoulders.
-This problem is best resolved with a saddle stool, which allows lower patient positioning, and improves proximity by opening the operator's hip angle.
+This problem is best resolved with a saddle stool, which allows lower patient positioning and improves proximity by opening the operator's hip angle.

 Frequent breaks/chairside stretching.
 One EMG study of the neck, shoulders, and arms showed that the highest muscular activity during dental work occurs in the trapezius muscles.
 Sustained low-level contraction of these muscles with few breaks greatly increases susceptibility to pain.
-With insufficient rest periods or dynamic movement (i.e., chairside stretching, see Dental Economics®, May 2008 issue), tension can accumulate in these muscles, and by the end of the day you may be wearing your shoulders as "earrings" without realizing it.
+With insufficient rest periods or dynamic movement (i.e., chairside stretching), tension can accumulate in these muscles, and by the end of the day you may be wearing your shoulders as "earrings" without realizing it.

 Stress management.
 Common clichés such as "pain in the neck" allude to stress as a cause of pain.
 This association is actually quite true.
 High levels of emotional stress and working at complex tasks can elicit muscular contraction in the upper trapezius muscle.
 This subconscious muscular contraction in response to stress is called neuromuscular hypertension.
 If the stress response is not followed by dynamic muscular activity, the blood pressure has no outlet and continues to rise.
 The statically contracted muscle becomes ischemic and painful while the blood pressure remains high.
 Therefore, stress management strategies that specifically target muscular-type pain are helpful in prevention.
 One that is particularly effective is progressive relaxation, which allows one to identify and quickly relax tense muscles.